Walking in the City

 If you answered (d), all of the above, you’re right!
-Walking in the city is by far one of the best ways to get around New York City.
+Walking in the city is by far one of the best ways to get around the city.

 — Lindsey Erlick (@linze_e) March 20, 2015

 … and kids who grow up in the city pride themselves on being street smart.
 Are you?
-Here’s what everyone who walks around NYC should know.
-(Which means … every New Yorker!)
+Here’s what everyone who walks around the city should know.
 We’re all walkers.
 (And if you want to get fancy about it, pedestrians.)

 Walking is pretty safe–just not 100%